-But sometimes we . . . . just like to butterfly a whole chicken.
-Yes . . . .we’ve done our share of drunken chicken . . . . you know the recipe . . . . sitting the chicken on a half filled can of beer and then putting both on the grill.
+We've made our share of drunken chicken , you know the recipe, the chicken sits on a half-filled can of beer on the grill.
 It's a great way to grill the bird because it stays moist.
 In fact some people use a can of soda instead of the beer.
-The concept in both cases is the same . . . . the liquid in the can heats up and it moistens the chicken from the inside.
+The concept in both cases is the same the liquid in the can heats up and it moistens the chicken from the inside.

-Now the technique that we're going to show you is to flatten the chicken, or butterfly it and to grill it over indirect heat — meaning close to, but not over, the grill's flame so that it cooks evenly.
-By keeping the skin and the bone on the chicken you ensure for a juicy bird every time.
+Now the technique that we're going to show you is to flatten the chicken, or butterfly it and then grill it over indirect heat.
+Indirect heat means being close to, but not over, the grill's flame so that the bird cooks evenly.
+By keeping the skin and the bone on the chicken you ensure a juicy bird every time.

-Butterflying a whole chicken may look intimidating but it is very simple.
-Here is how it goes . . . .the chicken should be four pounds or less . . . .
+Butterflying a whole chicken may look intimidating but it's very simple.
+Here is how it goes.

 Rinse off the chicken and pat dry with paper towels.
 Remove excess skin, fat, the wing tips and the little tail part at the bottom.